Sponsored by cabi

 This is one of the reasons I love cabi, they offer their Stylists smaller capsules of new arrivals throughout the season, which helps them to continue building momentum for their business all season long.

 If you’re not familiar with cabi, they are a direct sales company that sells high-end clothing, shoes, jewelry, and accessories for women.
 In fact, I fell in love with cabi, back in 2010 when they invited me out to California to attend their fall fashion show called The Scoop, where they revealed their new fall line to Stylists.
 After being blown away by the high-energy fashion show, company, and clothing, I came back to Austin and found my own cabi stylist.

-Seriously, since that time, I've become a huge cabi purchaser, I've even hosted many cabi fashion experiences (in-home shopping parties) at my house.
+Seriously, since that time, I’ve become a huge cabi purchaser, I’ve even hosted many cabi fashion experiences (in-home shopping parties) at my house.
 BTW, did you know that you get fantastic hostess benefits when you host a show?!
-Not only that, my friends and family have hosted shows too.
+Not only that, but my friends and family have also hosted shows too.
 In fact, over the years, the Stylist-customer relationship has turned into a friendship.

 I asked my friend, and cabi Stylist, Karen if she would be up for showing you all some of this spring’s new arrivals, and she agreed to give you a peek of some of the new arrivals from the spring collection.

 Cabi’s Selling Season + Building Momentum